Riding in New Zealand

 • A Lack of motorways and plenty of technical roads in NZ.
 Shorter distances may be more suitable.

-• We recommend anything between 200 and 350km per day.
+• We recommend anything between 200 and 350km per day when touring.

 • Remember when planning to provide plenty of time for stopping, strolling around and exploring places you travel through.
 This also ensures you break up your journey and stay fresh whilst riding!